Here’s the deal …

 I’ve used Garden of Life’s Raw Fit protein in the past but I’ve since phased out all products with “flavors.”

 Unfortunately, all Garden of Life protein powders other than Unflavored Organic Plant Protein (Raw Fit, Raw Organic Meal, Raw Protein and Greens, and SPORT Organic Plant-Based Protein) contain flavors, gums, and/or sugars.

-Long story short, I like their Unflavored products and their commitment to organic, real food ingredients … but can’t give their flavored ones my stamp of approval.
+Long story short, I like their Unflavored products with no sugar added and their commitment to organic, real food ingredients … but can’t give their flavored ones my stamp of approval.